English Page

 • Check-in: 16:00 Check-out: 10:00

-• Experience (extra charge): cooking, tea tasting, tea ceremony
+• Experience (extra charge): tea tasting, tea ceremony

 Farm Stay Atsuan (農家民宿 篤庵)